-Lithuania is strongly dominated by the Lithuanians, who make up 84,24% of population.
+The majority ethnicity in Lithuania are Lithuanians, who make up 85,08% of population and are its original inhabittants.
 Still however, there are towns and entire regions where other ethnic groups surpass Lithuanians in numbers.
 The picture becomes even less clear when you think about the past as many different peoples passed through Lithuanian soil.

 Inter-ethnic relations are generally good in Lithuania.
 Unlike in many European nations the Lithuania’s largest ethnic minorities enjoy public schools where the language of instruction is their native one rather than the official Lithuanian language.

 However other points of language policy raised discussions recently, such as the legality of Polish street names in the Polish-dominated municipalities.

 Like elsewhere in the Eastern Europe the concept of nation is more associated with ethnicity than citizenship, therefore using the term "Lithuanian" for ethnic minorities may be controversial (both among the minority in question and the rest of population).